 I just got back from vacation and was so proud of myself that I only looked at my computer a few times during the week.
 As crazy and neurotic as that sounds, it is major progress!
 I know I am a workaholic.
 Being called a “workaholic” is not a compliment, but I would be lying if I didn’t say the idea of missing something important, or having a huge laundry list of things to do when I get back from vacation, makes me crazy.

 The workaholic in all of us thrives on activity.
 We need it.
 We need to keep busy; we need a project.
 Vacations are supposed to be a suspension of work.
 Vacations are for resting and having fun, not for working.
-Vacation is when you hit the break and shift your mind away from work so you can recharge your internal batteries and rejuvenate.
-For some reason many of us can’t let go of work and give up control.
+Vacation is a time when you take a break from work so that your internal batteries can be recharged and you can rejuvenate.
+As we learn more about the benefits of vacations, finding a great destination (possibly with the aid of a vacation generator) and enjoying a break from work seems to be more essential than ever.

 But honestly, how can you go on vacation and leave behind your job, your purpose?
 There is so much stuff that needs to be done – and of course you need to be involved with every email, every decision, everything – NOT!